Russia & Belarus removed from Paralympics

 Ukraine has reported that more than 2,000 civilians have died since Russia begin its invasion last Thursday.

-Ukraine's Paralympic team are in Beijing and will be able to compete in the Games, while Friday's opening ceremony set to promote "a message of peace".
+Ukraine's Paralympic team are in Beijing and will be able to compete in the Games, with Friday's opening ceremony set to promote "a message of peace".

 A number of governing bodies from across sport have introduced measures to exclude Russian and Belarusian athletes, including banning the use of their flags and cancelling events.